 Find out more about the process of applying for a mortgage.
 You should send us the details of your mortgage once you've applied.

 5. Choose your home

 Browse the selection of homes we have for sale and choose the one that suits you the best.
-In some cases you'll also be able to pick out kitchen and bathroom fittings from our range of interior schemes.
 Find out more about buying a home with us.

 6. Pay a deposit and sign a reservation agreement